London Pubs Group

 SE1 1ER

-Like the Old Red Lion, this pub is both a grade II listed building and one of London’s Real Heritage Pubs and the description is as follows: “In what must be the shortest street in London, the delightful Lord Clyde pub was rebuilt in 1913 and has a marvellous exterior with lots of ceramic work.
+This pub is not only a grade II listed building, it is also a Two Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory with an interior of very special national historic interest, and the description is as follows: “In what must be the shortest street in London, the delightful Lord Clyde pub was rebuilt in 1913 and has a marvellous exterior with lots of ceramic work.
 Pride of place goes to a majestic eagle, the emblem of East End brewers, Truman, Hanbury and Buxton, while the fascia over the corner entrance bears the name ‘E J Bayling’ who must have been the owner and/or licensee on the eve of the Great War.
 Even the window surrounds are highly decorative.
 Inside, there are two rooms.
 The public bar (front) has a tapering, matchboarded counter and partly panelled walls.
 Note the fine mirror advertising ‘Mild Ales and Dublin Stout’.
 The back bar has a hatch to the servery and more wall panelling.
 A framed Truman’s price list tells us the prices of beer back in 1961.
 The fittings and detailing have a restraint and simplicity which forms a marked contrast to the ornateness of pubs from a decade or so before and gives a hint of what would come after the First World War.

 History in a name: Colin Campbell Clyde was a distinguished Victorian commander who was granted a peerage in 1858 for his part in putting down the Indian Mutiny the previous year.